-We believe that the cash on our balance sheet together with rents we collect, as well as our \$1.0 billion revolving credit facility will allow us to continue to operate our business in the near-term.
-Given our recent ability to access the capital markets, we also expect debt or equity to be available to us.
-We also have the ability to delay the timing of certain development and redevelopment projects as well as limit future acquisitions, as well as limit future acquisitions, reduce our operating expenditures, or re-evaluate our dividend policy.

-While the COVID-19 pandemic has continued to negatively impact our business during the quarter ended March 31, 2021, and we expect it will continue to negatively impact our business in the short term, we maintain our long term commitment to a conservative capital structure that will allow us to maintain strong debt service coverage and fixed-charge coverage ratios as part of our commitment to investment-grade debt ratings.
+We believe cash flow from operations, the cash on our balance sheet, and our \$1.25 billion revolving credit facility will allow us to continue to operate our business in the short-term.
+Given our ability to access the capital markets, we also expect debt or equity to be available to us, although newly issued debt would likely be at higher interest rates than we currently have outstanding.
+We also have the ability to delay the timing of certain development and redevelopment projects as well as limit future acquisitions, reduce our operating expenditures, or re-evaluate our dividend policy.
+We expect these sources of liquidity and opportunities for operating flexibility to allow us to meet our financial obligations over the long term.
+We intend to operate with and to maintain our long term commitment to a conservative capital structure that will allow us to maintain strong debt service coverage and fixed-charge coverage ratios as part of our commitment to investment-grade debt ratings.